 When I travel abroad one of my favorite parts of the trip is planning it.
 I plan what I want to see, where I want to go, where to stay, and how much money to bring for food.
 This way, I usually don’t have too many surprises when I arrive.
 There are other people who just pack a backpack, buy a flight ticket and… go.
 But, if you’re like me – and wondering how to plan a trip to Israel – here’s my ultimate checklist.

 Need further help with planning your trip to Israel?
-Check out my travel consulting service.
+Check out my Israel travel planner service.

 Check if you need a visa to Israel.